The Boss’s Love –

 “Then tell me why?”

 She wanted to know why, fine.
 “Because I almost lost you and would have had to bury you in the ground next to my brother.
 You have no idea how close you came to dying in my arms.
-You have no idea how much blood I had of yours literally on my hands.
+You have no idea how much blood I had of yours literally dripping off my hands.
 You have no idea how much I fear that I will never be able to fully protect you and you’ll end up beside Darren for the rest of my days.
 I’m having a hard time dealing with it, Courtney.
 I wake up at night with visions of that day, you on the ground, a gaping hole in your chest.
 It rips me to shreds every single night.”

 She gasped, her hand flying to her mouth.
 “Derrick, I had no idea.
 Why haven’t you said anything?”